Which countries are the best at caring for the elderly?

 Netherlands

 The Netherlands is widely regarded as the global leader in long-term care.
-It spends around 4.1% of GDP on long-term care, the highest in the OECD.
+Among OECD countries, it spends the highest share of GDP on long-term care of any member state, with recent comparable figures putting Dutch spending at more than double the OECD average.
 The country places strong emphasis on home-based and community care, supporting older people early to prevent crisis admissions and unnecessary residential care.
+This approach closely aligns with what live-in care at home provides in the UK.

 Sweden and the Nordic model

 Sweden, alongside Denmark and Finland, consistently performs well through high public investment and well-developed municipal care services.
-Sweden spends around 3.7% of GDP on long-term care and prioritises helping people stay at home for as long as possible.
+Sweden spends between 3-4% of GDP on long-term care and prioritises helping people stay at home for as long as possible.

-Recent data shows that even in these systems, intensive home care can be costly.
-This highlights the importance of sustainable funding models.
+Even in these well-funded systems, intensive home care can be costly, which highlights the importance of sustainable funding models rather than universal free provision.

 Norway